Close Menu

 Bathurst Street, north of New Westminster Drive and Atkinson Avenue.
 Islington Avenue, south of Rutherford Road.
 Keele Street, north of Dina Road.
 Major Mackenzie Drive W., west of Lawford Road.
 Rutherford Road, east of Islington Avenue.
 Weston Road, north of Ashberry Boulevard.
 Yonge Street, south of Arnold Avenue.

-Speed cameras are ‘cash grab,’ premier says
+Speed cameras labeled ‘cash grab,’ says premier

-WATCH | Are taxpayers on the hook when speedcams get cut down?1768548757 541 default
+WATCH | Are taxpayers on the hook when speedcams get cut down?

 Toronto’s speedcams keep getting vandalized.
 Are taxpayers on the hook?